 You could offer a 5% discount for the first 10 apartments, a 10% discount for the next 11 to 50 apartments cleaned, a 15% discount for 51 to 100, and 20% for every apartment after.

 Start Cleaning Commercial Properties

 We’ve given you a lot of information to start providing cleaning contracts to other businesses.
+If it sound intimidating to start your own business, there are opportunities to buy a business.
 Over the next few months, we’ll be releasing a whole lot more about how to start a cleaning business.

 What part of the commercial cleaning business interests you most?